“Agile” has become a bit of a buzzword in recent years, and thus, lost some of its gravity.

 Trello is a simple, customizable kanban board for teams that want to work agile, but aren’t observing the whole liturgy of agile development.
 JIRA is an project management tool for by-the-book agile teams that are building, fixing, and releasing software.

 With such a clear delineation, it shouldn’t be hard to decide which product is right for your team.
 But keep in mind that Trello and JIRA aren’t the only two viable products in this category.
-Use our Product Selection Tool for project management software to browse other PM solutions and get a custom recommendation based on your needs, or click the image below to get started.
+Use our Product Selection Tool for project management software to get a custom recommendation based on your needs.
+Click the image below to get started.
+Or give us a call at 877.822.9526 and one of our Technology Advisors will build a list of recommended products that meet your Agile team’s requirements.